 E = energy, t = time, h = constant of Planck

-When we fix the energy E of the fermion explosion at 0 (zero) and in doing so determine it for 100 %, then the moment of explosion t would be 100 % uncertain:
+When we fix the energy E of the fermion explosion at 0 (zero) and in doing so determine it for 100 %, then the moment t of the explosion would be 100 % uncertain:

 The fermion explosion of vacuum particles can be any moment in time (2.4)